0xPolygonID/tutorials/mkdocs/docs/issuer/platform-api/issuer/apis.md

 **Function**: Endpoint to fetch key information about an Issuer.

-**How it works**: It requires to pass the Issuer `id` as Path Parameter.
+**How it works**: It requires passing the Issuer `id` as Path Parameter.
 This endpoint can be used to fetch information about any issuer existing on Polygon ID.
-It also requires to pass a valid `Bearer Token` inside the Authorization Request Header.
+It also requires passing a valid `Bearer Token` inside the Authorization Request Header.
 The Response Body contains the entire set of details related to the requested Issuer.

 **[API Reference](https://api-staging.polygonid.com/#tag/Issuer/operation/GetIssuer)**